Gamers-Blended/NVAITC/README.md

-# NVAITC
+# NVAITC Research Resources
-Notes for NVIDIA's RAPIDS
+A compilation of notes for NVIDIA's [RAPIDS library](https://rapids.ai/).